afbjorklund/lima-the-hard-way/README.md

 ## Limitations

-There will be **no** native virtualizaion drivers used here, like VZ or WSL2.
+There will be **no** native virtualization drivers used here, like VZ or WSL2.

 There will be **no** rootless containers, only the basic rootful containers.